Download the DC Council Google Calendar: XML iCAL HTML

 International Convention (February): An annual gathering of thousands of Alephs, B'nai B'rith Girls and Jewish teens from across the world along with alumni, advisors, professionals, friends of BBYO and leading philanthropists to celebrate the largest annual pluralistic gathering of Jewish teens working to strengthen the Jewish future.
 Attendees hear from prominent speakers, participate in community-wide service learning opportunities and celebrate an inspiring Shabbat.
 Delegates will take part in the democratic process of furthering our organization's business and elect AZA and BBG's next international executive teen leadership, all while showcasing spirit and community pride.

-J-Serve (April): The annual national service day for Jewish youth.
+J-Serve (March/April): The annual national service day for Jewish youth.
 Service sites and information will be available in February.

 Council Convention (May): The last convention of the year, where council elections and a State of the Council address take place.